 The unit started off at full gas when the explosive Cheat Dancer and E-Motion came out, both tracks were oozing with sexiness and had an adult charm, so to say, but the appeal to the unit did not run short.

 The three members sang the songs with passion and mainly due to that could the fans have such dangerous performances in both of the aforementioned tracks.
 The not-so-common formula – nowadays – of incorporating quick lines as if one was in a drama CD only created more hype around the sexy group of the franchise.

 Since the game has ended, the group has not been that much active, and although the game has met its end the units still thrive.
 X.I.P. have released several known titles, namely Naughty !!!, ALTERNATIVE!, TRICK★STER, IN THE NIGHT, Paint it DARK, SPLASH SUMMER, Black Mirage, Keep on chasing, Let’s make a miracle, 3 Majesty×X.I.P. – 2×3!～DUET CROSS THREE!～ III and Prince Rep. Selection.

 fine (2014 -)

-fine are the unit in the Ensemble Stars franchise composed by the members of the student council, this unit is the most successful, formidable, and undefeated units of the school.
+fine are the unit in the Ensemble Stars franchise composed of the members of the student council, this unit is the most successful, formidable, and undefeated unit of the school.